captechconsulting/dbt-cop-snowflake/README.md

 3. **Install dbt and Other Dependencies**
     ```sh
-    pip install dbt
-    pip install -r requirements.txt  # If you have additional dependencies listed in a requirements file
+    pip install -r requirements.txt
     ```

 4. **Configure dbt**
     - Create a `profiles.yml` file in the `~/.dbt/` directory (create the directory if it doesn't exist).
+Alternatively, you can attempt to run a dbt command in the repository - if you don't have a profile file, you will be prompted in the command line to populate all of your information.
+If you choose the latter option, ensure you use the same values as denoted below.
     - Add the following configuration to the `profiles.yml` file:
         ```yaml
         dbt_cop_snowflake:
           outputs:
             dev:
-              account: OCMUXFQ-CAPTECH_PARTNER
+              account: OCMUXFQ-CAPTECH_PARTNER # our Snowflake account
               database: DBT_COP_LEARNING
               schema: START_HERE
               user: {your user name}
-              authenticator: externalbrowser
-              warehouse: XS_WH
+              authenticator: externalbrowser # this lets us use SSO for authentication with Snowflake
+              warehouse: XS_WH # default warehouse, should be plenty of compute and keeps costs low
-              role: APG_SNOWFLAKE_USERS
+              role: APG_SNOWFLAKE_USERS # role accessible to us as non-admins
-              threads: 1
+              threads: 2 # enables multithreading
               type: snowflake
           target: dev
         ```